 Ukulhas is one of the few local islands where such activity is organised because it requires knowledge of the places and availability of special speed boat that can sail to a depth ocean.

-Diving.
-There is only one dive centre on the island.
+There is only one dive center on the island.
 This is due to the limit of dive spots nearby.
 Usually, divers go to Rasdhoo or other islands of the central and southern Ari Atoll.

-The island has everything you need: a hospital, a school, a fitness centre and a football field, several shops and cafes (now there are 5 of them, including a Thai restaurant).
+The island has everything you need: a hospital, a school, a fitness center and a football field, several shops and cafes.
 Near the pier is a small mosque.
 Although there are few shops on the island, only 4-5, and the choice of products is limited.
 However, here you can buy drinks, fruits, cookies, etc.

 Local cuisine is not much different from other local islands.
 All dishes are mainly Indian, Thai, Western cuisine, with local characteristics.
 Among other dishes, hedhica is served as an appetizer: grilled fish with grated coconut, lime juice, onions and chili.
 In addition, you can taste bajiya (pies stuffed with fish), Kulhi boakibaa (fishcake), Keemia (fish roll), gulha (fish balls), and masroshi (small pancake stuffed with fish).